-World trade has been credited with everything from driving global economic growth to ensuring a high level of world peace.
-Economists at the World Trade Organization (“WTO”) estimate that cutting trade barriers in agriculture, manufacturing and services by just one-third would boost the world economy by $613 billion, while tighter economic integration has made it much more costly for countries to declare war on each other.
+World trade has been credited as the source for a range of impacts and outcomes, from driving global economic growth to ensuring a high level of world peace.
+Economists at the World Trade Organization (WTO) estimate that cutting trade barriers in agriculture, manufacturing, and services by just one-third would boost the world economy by $613 billion.
+Also, as one of many other welcome side effects, integrating world markets more tightly has made it much more costly for countries to declare war on each other.

-The world’s countries can be generally divided into net exporting and net importing countries, based on their balance of payments or net exports.
-This figure is calculated by adding the net total value of imported and exported goods, foreign interest and money transfers—known as the current account—to the total change in foreign and domestic property ownership—known as the financial account—to come up with a comprehensive figure.
+To calculate the balance of payments, add the total net value of imported and exported goods, foreign interest, and money transfers—known as the current account—to the total change in foreign and domestic property ownership—known as the financial account—to come up with a sum figure.

-These dynamics lead to what are known as trade deficits and surpluses:
+Changes in any of these metrics will lead to what is known as trade deficits and surpluses:

-For example, the Economist points out that the Apple iPad is imported from China and the $275 production cost counts as a trade deficit for the U.S. However, the vast majority of the profits actually flow into Apple Inc., a U.S. company, while the value added from the work in China amounts to just $10 of the $275 production cost.
+Keep in mind that you can't judge trade deficits and surpluses on the surface.
+You may need to look deeper into how countries trade products, too, and whether there are any stopping points, or places where money is rerouted.
+For example, The Economist points out that the Apple iPad is imported from China, and when the U.S. imports it, the $275 production cost counts as a trade deficit for the U.S. However, most of the profits end up flowing into Apple Inc., which is a U.S. company.
+The value added from work in China amounts to just $10 of the $275 production cost.

-Trade deficits and surpluses have an immediate impact on several important economic indicators, including important things like gross domestic product (“GDP”).
-However, these figures must be considered within the context of a country’s overall size.
+Trade deficits and surpluses have an immediate impact on a number of major economic indicators.
+A country's gross domestic product (GDP), for example, will reflect its balance of account and other trade issues.
+However, these figures must be assessed within the context of a country’s overall size.
 For example, the U.S. may have a large trade deficit, but since most of its goods and services are produced and consumed domestically, this trade deficit doesn’t have a major impact on its overall GDP.

-Often times, investors should pay closest attention to the current account as a percentage of GDP, since it shows the current account number relative to overall economic output.
-Trade balances should also be balanced by an equal dollar amount of foreign direct investment in order to maintain global purchasing power.
-If the current account deficit rises as a percentage of GDP and FDI doesn’t balance out the different, a country could be headed for trouble.
+Often, investors should pay the closest attention to the current account as a percentage of GDP, since it shows the current account number relative to overall economic output.
+Trade balances should also be balanced by an equal dollar amount of foreign direct investment (FDI) to maintain global purchasing power.
+If the current account deficit rises as a percentage of GDP and FDI doesn’t balance out the difference, a country could be headed for trouble.

 The Bottom Line

-Trade deficits and surpluses play a key role in global markets - particularly in export-driven economies and emerging markets.
-Investors should be mindful of the risks associated with both persistent trade deficits and narrowing trade surpluses, which can reduce global purchasing power and lead to higher political risks, respectively.
-It's also important to keep in mind that trade deficits and surpluses don't matter as much in developed countries where it accounts for a small fraction of GDP.
+Trade deficits and surpluses play a key role in global markets.
+This is particularly true in emerging markets, and in countries whose economies are highly driven by exports.
+As you invest, you should be mindful of the risks that come with both persistent trade deficits and narrowing trade surpluses.
+These can reduce global purchasing power and lead to higher political risks, respectively.
+It's also important to keep in mind that trade deficits and surpluses don't matter as much in developed countries where imports and exports only account for a small fraction of GDP.